marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 There are many security headers in this example, but the one covered in class would have been 'Strict-Transport-Security', which tells the client that it should only be accessed over HTTPS and not HTTP.

 ## Monoliths and Microservices

+26. What are the individual components of microservices called?